Profractional Laser Therapy

 Please come with the area free of makeup.
 The area will be photographed.
 Your eyes will be shielded from the laser.
 Treatment to small areas may be carried out without any anaesthetic and feels like many small pinpricks.
 Larger and deeper treatments usually require numbing cream or injections for comfort.
 Usually three treatments are required and these are one month or more apart.
 In some cases, the treatment may be combined with other treatments to further enhance your result.

 If you have had treatment near the eyes, swelling will occur and will be greatest two days after the procedure.
-Swelling is reduced by using hourly ice packs for 10 to 15 minutes to the treated area on the day of the procedure.
+Swelling is reduced by using hourly ice packs (or frozen pea packet in a clean tea towel) for 10 to 15 minutes to the treated area on the day of the procedure.
 After healing has occurred, the area will usually be red for about one week, but may be longer, especially in darker skin.
 Makeup may be applied and most patients can return to work once healing has occurred, usually two to three days after the procedure.

 It is essential to apply sunblock before, throughout and for 3 months after the course of treatment to prevent the development of freckling and brown discolouration.

 Improvement is a gradual process due to the body’s formation of collagen over the three months following the last procedure.
 Scarring is usually 50% improved while fine wrinkles and sun damage are improved to a greater extent.